carzum/termviz/README.md

 ### Send pose mode

 The mode allows to publish a `geometry_msgs::PoseWithCovarianceStamped` message on a topic.
 The desired pose can be selected by moving the outline of the robot in the map.
-Confirming the operation (`Enter` by default) sends a PoseStamped message on the topic specified under `send_pose_topic` in the configuration file.
+Confirming the operation (`Enter` by default) publishes the pose on the topic specified under `send_pose_topic` in the configuration file.

 ### Teleoperate mode